 This use case focuses on home MNO and additional actor (wholesaler] roles.

 A subscriber has a UE and a subscription with an additional actor (retailer) which allows usage of 5G data connectivity.
 The additional actor (retailer) has an agreement with another additional actor (wholesaler) for usage of 5G data connectivity, the other additional actor (wholesaler) in turn has agreement with the home MNO for 5G data connectivity, this allows the additional actor’s (retailer) subscribers (UEs) to use the home MNO’s network.
-The additional actors have their own billing and charging (CHFs), but no other NFs.
+The additional actors have their own billing system and charging function (CHFs), but no other NFs.

 The additional actor (wholesaler) charging of the additional actor (retailer) could be based on data volume that additional actor’s (retailer) subscribers (UEs) has used in the home MNO’s network considering of the following aspects: